 Sora

-Sora arrived from OpenAI with enormous anticipation and mostly delivered on the cinematic quality promise.
+Sora arrived from OpenAI with enormous anticipation and mostly delivered on the cinematic-quality promise.
 It produces some of the highest-quality generative video available in 2026, with strong understanding of physics, lighting, and scene construction.

 Kling 2.0

 Kling from Kuaishou became one of the biggest surprises in AI video in 2025, and version 2.0 has solidified it as a serious competitor to Runway for realistic motion and longer clip generation.
-Where some Western tools feel more stylized or painterly, Kling often produces notably realistic human movement and physical interaction.
+Where some Western tools feel more stylised or painterly, Kling often produces notably realistic human movement and physical interaction.

 Kling's pricing is competitive.
-A free tier offers limited generations, and Pro access starts at around $8/month, making it one of the more affordable options for creators who want generative video without a large monthly commitment.
+A free tier offers limited generations, and Pro access starts around $8/month, making it one of the more affordable options for creators who want generative video without a large monthly commitment.

 The main caveat is awareness.
 Kling has less community support, fewer tutorials, and a smaller integration ecosystem than Runway.
-For creators already embedded in Western creator toolchains, that friction is real.
+For creators already embedded in Western toolchains, that friction is real.
 But on pure output quality for realistic scenes, Kling is often underestimated.

 Best for: creators and marketers who want realistic human motion and longer clip output at a lower price point, and those willing to learn a slightly less documented tool.